sihaocao/spendwatcher-server/README.md

 ### /auth
 * `POST /api/auth`

-Verifies input and creates a TOKEN KEY for an existing user if valid.
+Verifies input and creates a token key for an existing user if valid.

 ### /expenses
 * `GET /api/expenses`